legendum/rediservice/README.md

 ## OK, so show me the code!

-Here's Rediservice - at under 100 SLOC: [lib/rediservice.js](lib/rediservice.js)
+Here's Rediservice - at 100 SLOC: [lib/rediservice.js](lib/rediservice.js)

 And for the example code, see [examples/text-service-example.js](examples/text-service-example.js) and [test/examples/text-service-example.test.js](test/examples/text-service-example.test.js)